cairnswm/Klevlar/README.md

 Example 2 is a hello 'name' example where your name is asked and the header changes to greet you by name

+### Example 3

+Add a page controller to switch between pages or by menu

+### Example 4

+Extending Klevlar by adding a checkbox element, a form checkbox and modifying the Container prototype to add an addCheckbox helper

 ### Example login form

 ```javascript